What Is Income Protection insurance?

 FeatureIncome ProtectionCritical Illness Cover

-What triggers payoutAny illness/injury stopping workSpecific listed conditions (cancer, heart attack, stroke etc.)
+What triggers payoutAny illness/injury stopping workSpecific listed conditions only (cancer, heart attack, stroke etc.)

 Payout typeRegular monthly incomeOne-off lump sum